Digital-Identity-Labs/shibkit-meta_meta/README.md

 Metadata will normally be downloaded, cached, parsed and sorted on first use.

 #### Easy access to Federation, Entities and Organisations
+MetaMeta can return arrays of all federations, and all entities (SPs and IDPs), IDPs or SPs in all Federations.
+It can also attempt to list all organisations but the data returned is not yet particularly useful.

 ```ruby
 Shibkit::MetaMeta.federations.each {|f| puts f }